Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: Introduction

-In addition to the property of strategy-proofness analyzed in \cite{alcalde2024strategy}, we emphasize the fundamental desire to make all agents equally powerful in the outcome decision.
-We seek decision-making procedures that treat all individuals equitably, a principle encapsulated by the concept of anonymity in our context.
-Anonymity requires that the social choice function returns the same outcome (whatever this outcome may be) if the preferences of the agents are permuted arbitrarily.
-However, since agents in our domain may have different types of preferences, the classical definition of anonymity cannot be directly applied.
-Consequently, we introduce an alternative property, \emph{type-anonymity}, which applies anonymity within each group of agents, allowing permutations only among agents with the same type of preferences.
-In this paper, we provide two charaterizations of all strategy-proof and type-anonymous rules in our domain.
+We focus on the domain introduced in \cite{alcalde2024strategy}.
+In addition to the property of strategy-proofness they analyzed, we emphasize the importance of ensuring that all agents have equal influence over the outcome: We seek decision-making procedures that treat all agents equitably, a principle captured by the concept of anonymity.
+Anonymity requires that the social choice function returns the same outcome if the preferences of the agents are permuted arbitrarily.
+However, since agents in our domain have different types of preferences, the classical definition of anonymity cannot be directly applied.
+We introduce an alternative property, \emph{type-anonymity}, which applies anonymity within types, allowing permutations only among agents with the same type of preferences.
+We then charaterize all strategy-proof and type-anonymous rules.